Have you ever been faced with the homework task of helping your child learn a list of sight words for a spelling test?

 Here are some of the top strategies and activities for learning how to spell these words.

-1. Study the word – count the number of letters in the word and look for little words inside the word
+– Count the number of letters in the word and look for little words inside the word

-2. Magnetic Letters – make the words with magnetic letters on the fridge.
-When starting to learn new words put only the correct letters out so that the child simply has to put the letters in the correct order.
+2. Magnetic Letters – Make the words with magnetic letters on the fridge or use plastic milk bottle tops (write one letter per top with a permanent marker).
+When starting to learn new words only give the child the correct letters so that they can simply put the letters in the correct order.
 For example rea = are; ouy = you; thiw = with; em = me.
 Too many unnecessary letters can overwhelm the child and make the task too difficult.

-3. Make and Break - some words are long and difficult to remember.
+3. Make and Break - Some words are long and difficult to remember.
 Breaking words into small achievable chunks helps to remember how they are spelt.
-For example, friend = fri + end; together = to + get + her; Wednesday = Wed + nes + day;
+For example, fri + end = friend; Fri + day = Friday; to + get + her = together; Wed + nes + day = Wednesday.

 These simple activities make learning to spell fun and are the most efficient way to achieve spelling success!